oogalieboogalie/Vexv1/ROADMAP.md

      - Expression evaluation.
      - Statement execution (`let`, `return`, `if`, calls).
      - Function/env management.
-   - Aim for a mode where the Zig binary “just” loads `compiler.vex`, calls into it, and lets Vex drive evaluation.
+   - Aim for a mode where the Zig binary "just" loads `compiler.vex`, calls into it, and lets Vex drive evaluation.

 7. Code generation path
    - Design an intermediate representation (IR) for Vex:
      - Either a small bytecode for a Vex VM, or a simple SSA-style IR.
-   - Add lowering from `ProgramAst` → IR in `compiler.vex`.
+   - Add lowering from `ProgramAst` -> IR in `compiler.vex`.
    - In Zig, write a small VM to execute that IR as a first non-interpreter backend.

 8. GPU / @accel story
    - Decide on the first real `@accel` target (CUDA via LLVM, or a simpler CPU vector path).
-   - Map `@accel` functions from AST → specialized IR or direct LLVM IR.
+   - Map `@accel` functions from AST -> specialized IR or direct LLVM IR.
-   - Keep the CPU stub behavior as a fallback when accelerators aren’t available.
+   - Keep the CPU stub behavior as a fallback when accelerators aren't available.

 ## Long-Term Dream